My Week 257: The Phantom Menace

 A sudden loss

-You might have noticed, if you visit this site regularly, that this week’s edition isn’t as funny as usual.
-Good call.
-I just didn’t have that much to laugh about this week.
+Sorry that this is so short but I didn’t have that much to laugh about this week.
 My Uncle Gary died very suddenly on Monday night, and we’ve been dealing with this unexpected loss to our family for the last few days.
 You didn’t know Uncle Gary, of course, but you should have.
 Everyone should know a man like Gary.
 He was warm, kind, generous, and told a great story.
 Sometimes you never knew where the story was going to end up, but it was always worth the wait.
 Much love, and Godspeed, Gary.
 We’ll miss you.